PrivateSNN: Privacy-Preserving Spiking Neural Networks: Methodology

-{One important thing we have to consider is the computational cost for post-conversion training.
+\textbf{On-device distillation}: One important thing we have to consider is the computational cost for post-conversion training.
 This is crucial to a limited-resource environment such as a mobile device with battery constraints.
-Also, SNNs require multiple feed-forward steps per one image, which has a more energy-consuming training process compared to ANN.
-In order to reduce energy for training, we can reduce the number of synthetic training samples.
-However, with a small number of training samples, the networks easily overfit to small training set, resulting in performance degradation.
-To address this issue, we distill knowledge from ANNs to SNNs.
-Yuan \etal \cite{yuan2019revisit} recently discovered the connection between knowledge distillation and label smoothing, which supports distillation improves the generalization power of the model.
-Thus, it is intuitive that if we use knowledge distillation then the model is likely to show a better generalization to small data samples.} Therefore, the total loss function becomes the combination of cross-entropy loss and distillation loss:
+Also, SNNs require multiple feed-forward steps per one image, and thus are more energy-consuming compared to ANN training.
+In order to reduce the cost for training, we can reduce the number of synthetic training samples.
+However, with a small number of training samples, the networks easily overfit, resulting in performance degradation.
+To address this issue, we distill knowledge from ANNs to SNNs. \citet{yuan2019revisit} recently discovered the connection between knowledge distillation and label smoothing, which supports distillation improves the generalization power of the model.
+Thus, it is intuitive that if we use knowledge distillation during the spike-based training of the converted SNN, then the model is likely to show better generalization to small number of data samples.
+Therefore, the total loss function becomes the combination of cross-entropy loss and distillation loss:

 Here, $A(\cdot)$ and $S(\cdot)$ represent ANN and SNN models, respectively.
 Also, $\tau$ denotes distillation temperature, and $m$ is the balancing coefficient between two losses.
 Note that $L_{KD}$ is knowledge distillation loss \cite{hinton2015distilling}.
-Surprisingly, we found that SNNs (on CIFAR10) with distillation loss almost maintain its performance even with only $100$ synthetic training samples ($0.2\%$ of the total number of samples in the original CIFAR10 training set).
+The training samples $X$ used in this stage are a subset of the synthetically generated data used during conversion.

 Based on Eq. \ref{eq:total_loss}, we compute the gradients of each layer $l$.
 Here, we use spatio-temporal back-propagation (STBP), which accumulates the gradients over all time-steps \cite{wu2018spatio,neftci2019surrogate}.
 We can formulate the gradients at the layer $l$ by chain rule as: